madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 problems.
 For example, given the coordinates of a sequence of :math:`n` points:
 :math:`(x_1, y_1), (x_2, y_2), ..., (x_k, y_k), ..., (x_n, y_n)`, we wish to
-find the function :math:`y = F(a, b, c, ...; x)` which lies as close as possible to the sequence by optimizing the parameters :math:`a, b, c, ...`
+find the function :math:`y = F(a, b, c, ...; x)` which lies as close as possible to the data by optimizing the parameters :math:`a, b, c, ...`

 The commonly known solution to linear regression merits only a brief discussion, which is to be found in :ref:`Appendix 1 <reei1-appendix1>`.
 Some problems can be solved through linear regression even though they appear non-linear at first glance.
-The Gaussian distribution is an example of such a function, and is discussed in :ref:`Appendix 2 <reei1-appendix2>`.
+The Gaussian cumulative distribution function is a specific example which is discussed in :ref:`Appendix 2 <reei1-appendix2>`.

 Excepting such simple cases, we are confronted with the daunting problem of non-linear regression.
-The literature on the subject is quite extensive.
-Even the briefest review would derail us from the purpose of this paper.
-It is also unnecessary because our goal is to reduce some non-linear problems to linear regression through non-iterative and non-recursive procedures (otherwise, how would our method be innovative with respect to existing methods?).
+There is extensive literature on the subject.
+Even the most cursort review would derail us from the purpose of this paper.
+It is also unnecessary because our goal is to reduce non-linear problems to linear regression through non-iterative and non-recursive procedures (otherwise, how would our proposed method be innovative with respect to existing methods?).

-In the next section, we will proceed to the heart of the matter: that is to say, to render a non-linear problem to a linear form by means of a suitable differential and/or integral equation.
-The preliminary discussion shows that in the context of such problems, integral equations tend to be more numerically stable than differential equations.
+In the next section, we will proceed to the heart of the matter: rendering non-linear problems to linear form by means of suitable differential and/or integral equations.
+The preliminary discussion will show that in the context of such problems, integral equations tend to be more numerically stable than differential equations, with very few exceptions.

-The principle of using integral equations will be explained and demonstrated in practice using the Gaussian distribution as a concrete example.
+The principle of using integral equations will be explained and demonstrated in practice using the Gaussian probability distribution function as a concrete example.
 Other examples of regression using integral equations will be described in a detailed manner in the two following papers:

 - :ref:`reei2`
 - :ref:`reei3`